(Remember "star trek is fiction and there is no warp drive or warp factor. This calculator is like the "big bang theory", all science fiction.)

 The Java Script source code for this program can be viewed by using the View|Source command of your web browser.

 You may use or modify this source code in any way you find useful, provided that you agree that the author has no warranty, obligations or liability.
 You must determine the suitablility of this source code for your use.

 The Star Trek universe neglects relativistic effects.
+(In other words it neglects the laws of Physics.)
 Time has the same rate for both fixed and moving objects.